-The lift stopped working on Saturday, November 2 and was repaired a week later on Friday, November 9.
+The lift stopped working on Saturday, November 2, and was repaired a week later on Friday, November 9.

-Fayerberg said Health NZ’s statement about no patients being transferred as a result of the breakdown was incorrect.
+Fayerberg said Health NZ’s statement about no patients being transferred as a result of the initial breakdown was incorrect.

 “That is misinformation, unfortunately.
 I happened to be on a shift there [in Kawakawa] and there were discussions about transferring a couple of patients.
 One of them was eventually transferred because they couldn’t get this patient up to the floor due to shortness of breath,” he said.

-“Another patient was seen by a colleague of mine that weekend and that patient also needed to be transferred, just because the lift was not working.”
+“Another patient was seen by a colleague of mine that weekend, and that patient also needed to be transferred just because the lift was not working.”

 “There was quite a sick patient and they needed to be brought down to the emergency department.
-Luckily, the lift was working.
-I think it was like two-and-a-half, three hours since the lift was working.
+Luckily the lift was working.
+I think it was like two and a half, three hours since the lift was working.
 It would have been really difficult to get this patient down the stairs because they were basically in respiratory arrest.
-The elevator was working at that time so everything went as it needed to be, the patient was transferred immediately to the resuscitation room and managed there.
-But had the lift not been available, it could have been a really poor outcome.”

 Fayerberg said staff felt frustrated and disrespected by Health NZ’s claims about the lift, which failed to acknowledge the difficult conditions they were working under.